-The second term on the LHS of Eq.
-2 accounts for particle advection with velocity v_A .
-In the simple scenario adopted here, where the advection speed is constant in z, one has $dv_A/dz = 2v_A\delta(z)$ [42].
+The second term on the left-hand side (LHS) of Eq.
+(2) accounts for particle advection with velocity v_A .
+In the simple scenario adopted here, where the advection speed is constant in z, one has $dv_A/dz = 2v_A\delta(z)$ [44].
 The injection of primary CR nuclei of type a occurs in the infinitely thin disc and is described through the function $q{0,a}(p)$, assumed to be a power law in momentum with a slope γ{inj} that depends slightly on the type of primary nucleus, as discussed in Ref.
-[42].

-The second term in the RHS of Eq.
-2 takes into account the production of secondary CRs through spallation processes while the third term accounts for the production of secondary CRs through radioactive decays of secondaries, such as 10B produced by the decay of 10Be.
+[44].
+The second term in the right-hand side (RHS) of Eq.
+(2) takes into account the production of secondary CRs through spallation processes while the third term accounts for the production of secondary CRs through radioactive decays of secondaries, such as 10B produced by the decay of 10Be.
 Notice that this latter term behaves as an injection term that however is not spatially relegated in the thin disc, which implies some technical difficulties, described below.

-While in the limit $\tau{d,a} \to \infty$ Eq.
-2 reduces to the standard transport equation for stable nuclei, the case including the decay of unstable isotopes requires some care, both because of the decay itself and because of the fact that some radioactive decays (such as 10Be) result in the spatially distributed injection of stable nuclei (for instance 10B [45]).

-Finally we account for the effect of solar modulation by using the force field approximation [46] with a Fisk potential φ treated as one of the fitting parameters.
+Spallation cross sections are computed using the parametric fits provided by [44] for LiBeB production from major primary channels and we adopted the approach described in [47] to compute all the other secondary production cross sections.
+While in the limit $\tau{d,a} \rightarrow \infty$ Eq.
+(2) reduces to the standard transport equation for stable nuclei, the case including the decay of unstable isotopes requires some care, both because of the decay itself and because of the fact that some radioactive decays (such as 10Be) result in the spatially distributed injection of stable nuclei (for instance 10B [48]).
+Finally we account for the effect of solar modulation by using the force field approximation [49] with a Fisk potential φ treated as one of the fitting parameters.